 Employers now have more employee health benefit options today than ever before.
 We'll look at a few common health benefits you can offer your employees.

 Many organizations offer traditional group health insurance to their employees.
-However, recent cost increases and the growth of healthcare consumerism have pushed some employers toward more personalized health benefits.
+However, recent cost increases and the growth of healthcare consumerism have pushed employers toward more personalized health benefits.

 There are group health insurance policies available for organizations of all sizes.
 If you have fewer than 50 employees, you may be able to offer your employees a small group health insurance plan.
 You can purchase these small business health plans from an insurance company or through a Small Business Health Options Program (SHOP) exchange.